 A very important development for the publishing house was the Decree of Cardinal Angelo Sodano, the Secretary of State, who on 31 May 2005 entrusted to the Vatican Publishing house, the exclusive copyrights on the texts of the Holy Father, including those written by the Pope himself, before he assumed his office as the Successor of Peter.

-Apart from the main offices inside the Vatican City, the Vatican Publishing House has two outlets for sale of books to the public: the International John Paul II Library, inaugurated in 1983 and located in St. Peter’s Square in the Braccio di Carlo Magno, and the International Benedict XVI Library, opened in November 2008 and located in Piazza Pio XII.
+Apart from the main offices inside the Vatican City, the Vatican Publishing House has an outlet for sale of books to the public: the International John Paul II Library, inaugurated in 1983 and located in St. Peter’s Square in the Braccio di Carlo Magno.

 Inaugurated by Pius XI on 12 February 1931 with the radio message Qui Arcano Dei, Vatican Radio is the broadcaster of the Vatican City State.
 Planned and designed by Guglielmo Marconi over the decades, its physionomy has evolved into multilingual and multicultural forms.
 With nearly 40 editorial offices and languages spoken by colleagues from 60 nationalities, the words of the Pope and the activites of the Holy See are diffused to every latitude of the planet.